Annual Activities Reporting Schedule for UNAC & Non-Represented Faculty, in accordance with the

 - A course is listed that you didn’t teach: Select the check box next to “course not taught.”
 This will grey out the selection in your view, and the course will not appear in your submitted AAR.

 - You taught a course that does not appear on your list at all: First, be aware that courses don't load to Faculty 180 until the data freeze ends several weeks after the official close of the semester the course was taught.
 If you have no courses listed for a semester, it may be due to the upload not yet being complete.
 If you are legitimately missing a course taught, use the “Add course taught” button at the bottom of the section for the correct corresponding semester.
 You must enter the prefix (e.g. ENGL or BIOL), the course number (e.g. F100X), and section all as they appear in Banner in order for the system to recognize your addition as a valid course.
 Fields marked with an asterisk (*) are required in order to submit, but you should enter all fields for which you would like to input data here; once this screen is submitted, you will not get another chance.
-If you enter your information and the system rejects it as an invalid course, or if you realize once posted that your entry contains an error, contact Michelle Strickland at x2764 for assistance.
+If you enter your information and the system rejects it as an invalid course, or if you realize once posted that your entry contains an error, check with your college or school contact for correction or assistance.

 - The correct course is listed but shows the wrong number of credits: These fields are editable text boxes; make your correction there.
 Also change your teaching load in that column if necessary to appropriately reflect your workload units for the course.
 Once changes have been made, remember click "save and go back" at the top of the screen so your edits are saved.

-- The enrollment or course title is incorrect: These fields are not editable; contact Michelle Strickland at x2764 for assistance.
+- The enrollment or course title is incorrect: These fields are not editable; contact your college or school contact for assistance.

 UAF reporting is largely done on the basis of the fiscal year, which runs from July 1st to the following June 30th.
 To accommodate our reporting needs, Faculty180 created two term labels: "Early summer before 6/30" and "Late summer after 7/1".
 If you taught summer courses, those courses will be identified as early or late summer depending upon the official start date of the course.